 - Bleeding gums

-Tooth decay is most common in kids and leads to blackening and decaying of an effected tooth.
-Whereas bleeding gums are noticed as the first sign of gum disease.
-When cleaning and polishing your teeth is not working it’s time to look for some deep-rooted cause of your oral health issues.
+Tooth decay is most common in kids and leads to the blackening and decaying of an affected tooth.
+At the same time, bleeding gums are considered the first sign of gum disease.
+When cleaning and polishing your teeth is not working, it’s time to look for some deep-rooted cause of your oral health issues.
 Vitamin D plays a vital role in preventing tooth decay and bleeding gums.

 Your dentin contains ‘guardian’ cells that sit at the border of your enamel and release immune factors.
-They can repair if dentin is damaged but they cannot function in vitamin D deficient circumstances.
-When your vitamin D levels are low your defense system cannot protect and repair the infected tooth.
+They can repair if dentin is damaged, but they cannot function if your body has vitamin D deficiency.
+It is the reason when your vitamin D levels are low; your defense system cannot protect and repair the infected tooth.

-Your mouth is an extension of your gut microbiome where 80 percent of the immune system is primed.
-Bleeding and inflammation of gums do not only requires more efforts towards hygiene it also indicates trouble in the immune system.
-Vitamin D is a key factor in regulating the immune system to the production of required cells.
+Your mouth is an extension of your gut microbiome, where 80 percent of the immune system is primed.
+Treatment of bleeding and inflammation in gums does not only require efforts towards oral hygiene, but it may also indicate trouble in the immune system.
+Vitamin D is a critical factor in regulating the immune system and promoting the production of required cells.

 Manage Your Vitamin D Levels

-There are a simple lifestyle and dietary changes to keep your vitamin D levels up:
+These are some of the simple lifestyle and dietary changes to keep your vitamin D levels under the normal range:

-- Remember to keep face and arms exposed, otherwise, your body won’t convert Vitamin D
+- Remember to keep face and arms exposed; otherwise, your body won’t absorb Vitamin D

 - Geography: Above 37 degrees latitude, sunlight won’t convert to vitamin D in the skin